-Venezuela opposition calls for general strike over Maduro plans - BBC News
+Venezuela opposition calls for strike

 President Maduro's plan will see a vote on 30 July for the new constituent assembly.

-Its 545 members will have the power to dissolve state institutions, including the National Assembly, where opposition parties are in the majority.
+Its 545 members will have the power to dissolve state institutions, including the National Assembly.

+Mr Maduro argues that the assembly is the only way to help Venezuela out of its economic and political crisis.
+He says the opposition is trying to overthrow the government.